 It’s part crisp, part crumple, and all pie!
-This amazing berry crumble pie is a sweet, tart, and crispy crowd-pleaser filled with juicy berries and a buttery crispy streusel topping!
+This amazing mixed berry crumble pie is a sweet, tart, and crispy crowd-pleaser filled with juicy berries and a buttery crispy streusel topping!

-Crumble vs crisp
+Crumble vs Crisp

 Before we get started, let’s jump into what exactly makes a crumble topping.
 And why do we often confuse it for a crisp topping?
 And if we’re making a crisp, why do we call it a crumble?
 Confused yet?
 I totally get it, but don’t worry, I’ve got you!